hamedhamzeh/virtual-fence/README.md

 This project implements a computer vision pipeline for detecting and tracking people in video streams using YOLOv8 and a custom SimpleSORT tracker.
 It is designed for applications like virtual fencing and person counting.

+Below you can see a demo of the current system in action.
+The video shows people moving through the scene and entering the predefined zone.
+In this particular clip, the total number of people entering the zone is 15, and the count detected by the current setup using YOLOv8 and SimpleSORT is 12.
+You can watch the full video of this demo [here](https://raw.githubusercontent.com/hamedhamzeh/virtual-fence/c96f8a6d4e9ef64d52f287d6369a60052aa866a0/results/YoloV8_S_with-zone.mp4).

 <div align="center">
   <a href="URL_HERE">
     <img src="https://raw.githubusercontent.com/hamedhamzeh/virtual-fence/c96f8a6d4e9ef64d52f287d6369a60052aa866a0/results/Demo.gif"